andrewlji/cSCC_multimodal/README.md

 ST_calculate_nearest_neighbor.R
 - Tabulates cluster identities of nearest neighbors for spots in ST data and compares to randomized data

+MIBI:

+run_MIBI_2020_07_22.R
+- Cell type and distance analysis in MIBI data.
+Also see "MIBI_celltype_annotations.csv.gz" for table of cell types and positions in MIBI data.

 Useful files:

 LR_barcode_celltype.txt